memfault/interrupt/_drafts/test-automation-renode.md

 ### Running Renode in CI

 The next thing we need to do is to get Renode working in CI.
-The Github Action runners are standard Linux boxes running Ubuntu.
+The GitHub Action runners are standard Linux boxes running Ubuntu.
 They also have many common tools installed that you may need, such as Docker, Make, and many more can be installed using `apt-get`.

-For our particular use case, we want to be able to run Renode exactly the same way locally as we do in Github Actions.
+For our particular use case, we want to be able to run Renode exactly the same way locally as we do in GitHub Actions.
 The easiest way to accomplish this is to use Docker.

 I found a